dzulfaqorali196/Live-Cancer/article/why/solana-powered-speed.md

 ## Join the Fast Lane to Cures

 CancerCoin’s choice of Solana isn’t just technical—it’s a commitment to urgency in the fight against cancer.
-With BIO tokens and Solana’s 65,000 TPS, you can fund research instantly, from diagnostics to therapies, with every transaction visible on the blockchain.
+With $CANCER and Solana’s 65,000 TPS, you can fund research instantly, from diagnostics to therapies, with every transaction visible on the blockchain.
 Ready to accelerate science?
 Discover how CancerCoin and Solana are transforming research funding.

 [Discover Solana](/developers)